 Source: Integrated Public Use Microdata Series.
-Universe includes the civilian noninstitutional population ages 25 through 64.
+Universe includes the civilian non-institutional population ages 25 through 64.

 Note: Data for 2014 represent a 2010 through 2014 average.

 Source: Integrated Public Use Microdata Series.
-Universe includes the civilian noninstitutional labor force ages 25 through 64.
+Universe includes the civilian non-institutional labor force ages 25 through 64.

 Note: Data for 2014 represent a 2010 through 2014 average.

-Economic vitality Black residents face starkest labor market challenges
+Economic vitality Black and Native American residents face starkest labor market challenges

 People of color are much more likely to be jobless than White residents.
-Black and Native American rates of unemployment are more than double the rate of White unemployment.
-The unemployment rates for people of Mixed/other races (10 percent) and Latinos (8.9 percent) are also high in the Bay Area.
+Black unemployment is more than double the rate of White unemployment, and Native American unemployment is nearly double the White unemployment rate.
+The unemployment rates for people of mixed/other races (9.7 percent) and Latinos (8.3 percent) are also high in the Bay Area.